bmeddeb/gitbench/docs/examples/token-manager.md

 ## Integration with API Clients

-The token manager integrates seamlessly with GitFleet's API clients:
+The token manager integrates seamlessly with gitbench's API clients:

 ```python
 # Create a token manager